jfr3000/drip/CONTRIBUTING.md

 ## What should I know before I get started?

-We have prepared something for *you*: check our [README](https://gitlab.com/bloodyhealth/drip/blob/master/README.md) for more information on how to set up and install everything you'll need.
+We have prepared something for *you* : check out our [README](https://gitlab.com/bloodyhealth/drip/blob/master/README.md) for more information on how to set up and install everything you'll need.
-[Ping us](mailto:bl00dyhealth@mailbox.org) if you could need some help!
+[Ping us](mailto:bl00dyhealth@mailbox.org) if you could need some help :helmet\_with\_cross: !
 Let us know if you want to suggest improvements for the README.

 ## How can I contribute?